jvlad/UsabilityArticles.md/Drafts/2-Dimension-Interaction-Elements-on-Mobile-Web-Page/Out/2-Dimension-Interaction-Elements-on-Mobile-Web-Page.md

 # 2-dimensional-interaction-elements on Mobile Web Page Usability Problem

-Being involved in developing mobile application for banks, one of the first things I usually interested in among those humans look at while using their mobile devices is applications related to finance management: banks, purchases managers, digital cards wallets and so on.
+Being involved in developing mobile application for banks, one of the first things I am usually interested in among those humans look at while using their mobile devices is applications related to finance management: banks, purchases managers, digital cards wallets and so on.
 That's why what caught my eye this time – when I visited Artemi Lebedev studio portfolio website – the mobile web-site of Bank Saint Petersburg.
 Here is the link: https://www.bspb.ru/webmobile/

 Looking at few promo pictures of that web-site I noticed there is an quite interesting custom-looking widget for choosing credit program that fits best for your personal needs.
 Here is the picture I am talking about: